Scott K. Geng

 arXiv / code

-Unlike in natural language, the semantic meaning of code is directly measureable as the CPU's memory values during runtime.
-Inferring these execution traces is a natural self-supervised task, which we leverage to learn a nice representation of binary code.
+Unlike in natural text, the semantic meaning of code is explictly measureable as the CPU's runtime memory values.
+Inferring execution traces gives a natural self-supervised task, which we leverage to learn good representations of binary code.

 Cerebellar Oscillations in Familial and Sporadic Essential Tremor